-There is not skill or decision making needed in Straight Poker.
-In this game, each player will place an Ante bet and will be dealt 5 cards.
-A wagering round will then begin and players will raise and re-raise or fold.
-When the wagering round is over, each player will show his 5 cards and the showdown will begin and the highest poker hand will win.
+There is no skill or decision making needed in Straight Poker.
+In this game, each player will place an Ante bet and is dealt 5 cards.
+A wagering round will then begin, and players will raise and re-raise or fold.
+When the wagering round is over, each player will show his 5 cards, and the showdown will begin, and the highest poker hand will win.

 Texas Hold’em Poker:

 Texas Hold’em Poker is one of the most popular poker games in the world.
-It is generally the kind played in online poker venues and in the WSOP.
+It is the kind played in online poker venues and the WSOP.

 7-Card Stud Poker: